Getúlio Vargas: 1930 presidential nomination and campaign

-The Revolution of 1930
+Revolution of 1930

-Much to the distaste of the opposition, Julio Prestes was declared winner of the 1930 election.
+Much to the distaste of the opposition, Júlio Prestes was declared winner of the 1930 election.
 This, however, did not go without many claims of electoral fraud, though fraud was committed on both sides.
 Electoral machines produced votes in all Brazilian states, including Rio Grande do Sul, where Vargas won 298,627 votes to 982.
-Although many in the opposition considered orchestrating a coup following the results, Vargas claimed that they did not have enough power to successfully dispute the election.
-Eventually, it seemed the planned coup would not be executed.
+Although many in the opposition considered orchestrating a coup following the results, Vargas claimed that they did not have enough power to dispute the election successfully.
+It seemed the planned coup would not be executed.
 However, in the wake of the assassination of João Pessoa, Vargas's running mate, for romantic reasons, the opposition decided it was ultimately time to take up arms, and Vargas agreed.

 Although the president was elected in March, he wasn't to be sworn in until November, leaving time for Luís to transition power to the president-elect, Prestes.
-Alongside his co-conspirators, Vargas planned to overthrow the federal government in an armed revolution.
+Alongside his co-conspirators, Vargas planned to overthrow the federal government in an armed revolution, though he was notably anxious about his role in the Revolution.
+He wrote as the first entry in his diary:

 This revolution, known as the Revolution of 1930, began on 3 October.
-Railway workers went on strike; the capital of Pernambuco, Recife, was overtaken by its own citizens who invaded government buildings, an arsenal, and wrecked a telephone station; revolutionaries quickly took control of the Northeast, and it was all culminating to a large military confrontation in São Paulo.
-This, however, never happened, as Luís resigned on 24 October 1930, at the urging of both the military and Cardinal Dom Sebastião Leme, paving the way for a short-lived military junta, composed of Brazil's military leaders, to take charge of the government.
+Railway workers went on strike.
+In Recife, the capital of Pernambuco, citizens invaded government buildings, seized an arsenal, and wrecked a telephone station.
+Revolutionaries quickly took control of the Northeast, and a large military confrontation in São Paulo seemed imminent.
+This, however, never happened, as Luís resigned on 24 October 1930, at the urging of both the military and Cardinal Dom Sebastião Leme.
+A short-lived junta of Brazil's military leaders took charge of the government.

-Revolutionary leaders, surprised at the ousting of the President, were concerned as it had been done without previous notice to the revolutionaries.
-Vargas would go by train to São Paulo and continue toward Rio de Janeiro (the nation's capital at the time) and telegraphed to the junta on 24 October 1930:
+Revolutionary leaders, surprised at the ousting of the president, were concerned as it had been done without previous notice to the revolutionaries.
+Vargas went by train to São Paulo and continued toward Rio de Janeiro (then the nation's capital), and telegraphed to the junta on 24 October 1930:

 Vargas arrived in Rio de Janeiro in a uniform and wide-brimmed pampa hat, with 3,000 soldiers in the city in preparation of his arrival.
 The junta withdrew from power and installed Vargas as "interim president" on 3 November 1930.